Before the Wedding – The Magic of Your Day

 In the end, ceremony doesn’t have to be religious to be spiritual.
 It doesn’t have to be traditional to be meaningful.
 It doesn’t have to be long to be memorable.
 But the memories you make that day do need to last a lifetime.
 I’d be honored to help you do just that.

-You want your guests to know who you are as a Couple and why you fell in love.
-You appreciate the power of story.
-To talk about how I can create a wedding ceremony around your love story, please call me at 860-402-4231 or email me at Zita@MoonRiverRituals.com
+To talk about how I can create a wedding ceremony around your love story, or if you want to know more about Ritual Recipes, please call me at 860-402-4231 or email me at Zita@MoonRiverRituals.com